Blade6570/Learningimage-to-imagetranslationusingpairedandunpairedtrainingsamples/README.md

-# Learningimage-to-imagetranslationusingpairedandunpairedtrainingsamples
+# Learning image-to-image translation using paired and unpaired trainingsamples

+[**Project Page**](https://tutvision.github.io/Learning-image-to-image-translation-using-paired-and-unpaired-training-samples/)

 This is the part of implementation for the  "Learning image-to-image translation using paired and unpaired training samples" (https://arxiv.org/pdf/1805.03189.pdf)).
 This paper is accepted in ACCV 2018.

-[**Project Page**](https://tutvision.github.io/Learning-image-to-image-translation-using-paired-and-unpaired-training-samples/)

 ![O](https://github.com/Blade6570/Learningimage-to-imagetranslationusingpairedandunpairedtrainingsamples/blob/master/teaser.png?raw=true "Comparision with other methods")